TheIoTLearningInitiative/EmbeddedLinux/documentation/Introduction.md

 ## uClinux

 > The Embedded Linux/Microcontroller project is a port of Linux to systems without a Memory Management Unit (MMU) [Homepage](http://www.uclinux.org/)

+> The original uClinux was a derivative of Linux 2.0 kernel intended for microcontrollers without Memory Management Units (MMUs).
+However, the Linux/Microcontroller Project has grown both in brand recognition and coverage of processor architectures.
+Today's uClinux as an operating system includes Linux kernel releases for 2.0 2.4 and 2.6 as well as a collection of user applications, libraries and tool chains.